dkstiler/wireguard-mistborn/README.md

 - [Jellyfin](https://jellyfin.org): The Free Media Software System.
 - [Tor](https://www.torproject.org): The Onion Router.
 One tool in the arsenal of online security and privacy.
 - [Jitsi](https://jitsi.org): Multi-platform open-source video conferencing
+- [Guacamole](https://guacamole.apache.org): A clientless remote desktop gateway that supports standard protocols like VNC, RDP, and SSH.

 # Quickstart
 Tested Operating Systems (in order of thoroughness):